AstoPrime/EDMC_SpanshRouter/README.md

 ## Install

-- If you're on Linux, you'll need to make sure that **xclip** is installed before using the plugin (`sudo apt-get xclip` on Debian based systems).
+- If you're on Linux, you'll need to make sure that **xclip** is installed before using the plugin (`sudo apt install xclip` on Debian based systems).
 - Open your EDMC plugins folder - in EDMC settings, select "Plugins" tab, click the "Open" button.
 - Create a folder inside the plugins folder and call it whatever you want, **SpanshRouter** for instance
 - Download the latest release [here](https://github.com/CMDR-Kiel42/EDMC_SpanshRouter/releases/latest) and unzip it.